-Best incident management tools for teams that need on-call included should do three things in one workflow: route alerts to the right responder, coordinate the incident, and keep the post-incident record in the same system.
-If on-call is bolted on as a separate product, the real cost and setup effort usually show up after the first invoice.
+Best incident management tools for teams that need on-call scheduling in 2026 should do three things: route alerts to the right responder, coordinate the incident, and keep the post-incident record in the same system.
+The key comparison is packaging: which tools include scheduling, escalation, paging, and incident response together, and which ones price those pieces separately.

 For growing engineering teams, Runframe is strongest when you want incident response, on-call scheduling, escalation policies, Slack workflows, status pages, analytics, and postmortems in one bundled product.
 Current public pricing starts with Growth at $15/user/month.
 Larger or more mature teams should also compare incident.io, Rootly, PagerDuty, FireHydrant, Squadcast, Grafana Cloud IRM, and Better Stack based on process depth, integrations, and observability fit.

 Disclosure: Runframe is our product.
 It is included alongside other options.
-Pricing and packaging were checked against public vendor pages in May 2026; enterprise quotes, discounts, annual contracts, and usage fees can change the final number.
+Pricing and packaging information was sourced from public vendor pages in June 2026.
+Enterprise contracts, annual discounts, startup programs, usage-based fees, included notification allowances, and add-ons can change the final price.

 TL;DR: best tool by team size